-Bitcoin (BTC), denominated in Satoshi, is used here and there as a means of payment and is traded as a coveted speculative vehicle on crypto stock exchanges (see also the report “DEXs: Decentralized Marketplaces and what they do”).
+Bitcoin (BTC), denominated in Satoshi, is used here and there as a means of payment and is traded as a coveted speculative vehicle on crypto stock exchanges.

 Ether (ETH), denominated in Wei or Gwei (Gigawei), is the native coin of Ethereum, where as the primary internal means of payment of the network, it enables the trading of computing time (“gas”) to execute smart contracts.
 (1 Wei is 0.000000001 ether; 1 ether is 10^9 Gwei).
 The transaction costs are expressed in gas and the prices are paid in Gwei.
 These payment flows create the necessary computing time to execute smart contracts, which in turn can create their own tokens on the Ethereum chain.
 In the meantime, entire ecosystems have emerged around Ethereum tokens.

 Tokens can create significant financial incentives for both the participants in a block chain platform and the end users of block chain-based systems.
 Some have more speculative potential, others have concrete utility value.

 Indeed, many companies use block chain tokens as a “secret weapon” of block chain technology in many practical application scenarios, most notably as an internal currency of the ecosystem.
 For example, ripple for international transactions.